britannic/blacklist/global/README.md

     // FStr provides a blacklist filename/path template FStr = "%v/%v.%v" + Fext

+    // Log is a pointer to *log.Inst
+    Log *logrus.Logger

-    // Logfile set the log path and filename
+    // LogFile sets the log path and filename
-    Logfile string
+    LogFile string

+    // LogMaxAge sets how old the back up file is before rotation LogMaxAge int

+    // LogMaxBackups sets how many log file backups there are before purging LogMaxBackups int

+    // LogMaxSize set the maximum log size
+    LogMaxSize int

+    // LogOutput sets where to log
+    LogOutput = "file"

     // Program is the current binary's filename Program = utils.Basename(os.Args[0])